pr130/correlaid-utils/README.md

 # correlaid-utils
 This repository contains utility tools for CorrelAid.

-:warning: this repository is very outdated!
-I (https://github.com/friep) do not maintain this code.
-I solely open sourced this repository for the purpose of my talk at the [Open Online Data Meetup](https://www.eventbrite.com/e/the-lazy-data-scientist-automating-things-feat-r-python-aws-and-a-pi-registration-121498787143). :warning:
+:warning: This repository is very outdated!
+Code was developed by [Frie](https://github.com/friep) back in 2017 but has not been actively used / maintained since 2018.
+The repository was solely open sourced for the purpose of Frie's talk at the [Open Online Data Meetup](https://www.eventbrite.com/e/the-lazy-data-scientist-automating-things-feat-r-python-aws-and-a-pi-registration-121498787143). :warning:

 ## mailchimp-welcomemail